ibm-cloud-docs/Cloudant/guides/pagination-bookmarks.md

 # Pagination and bookmarks
 {: #pagination-and-bookmarks}

 You can use the `skip`/`limit` pattern to [iterate through a result set](/docs/services/Cloudant?topic=cloudant-bookmarks-faq), but it gets progressively slower the larger the value of `skip`.
+{: shortdesc}

 [Cloudant Query](/docs/services/Cloudant?topic=cloudant-query) and [Cloudant Search](/docs/services/Cloudant?topic=cloudant-search) both use _bookmarks_ as the key to unlock the next page of results from a result set.
-This practice is described in full in a later section called [Bookmarks](#bookmarks) and is easier to manage as there is no key manipulation to formulate the request for the next result set.
+This practice is described in full in a later section that is called [Bookmarks](#bookmarks).
+It is easier to manage as there is no key manipulation to formulate the request for the next result set.
 You simply pass the _bookmark_ received in the first response to the second request.

 Let's see a better way to page through a large document set.

 ## Paging with `_all_docs` and views
 {: #paging-with_all_docs_views}

 If you use the `GET //_all_docs` endpoint to fetch documents in bulk, then you might have come across the `limit` and `skip` parameters.
-These parameters allow you to define how many documents you would like, and the offset into the range you want to start from.
+By using these parameters, you can define how many documents you would like, and the offset into the range you want to start from.
 Using this `skip`/`limit` pattern to iterate through a result set works, but it gets progressively slower the larger the value of `skip`.

 ## What is the `_all_docs` endpoint?
 {: #what-is-the_all_docs_endpoint}

 The `GET /<db>/_all_docs` is used to fetch data from an {{site.data.keyword.cloudantfull}} database's _primary index_, that is, the index that keeps each document's `_id` in order.
-The `_all_docs` endpoint takes a number of optional parameters that configure the range of data requested and whether to return each document's body or not.
+The `_all_docs` endpoint takes a number of optional parameters that configure the range of data that is requested and whether to return each document's body or not.
 With no parameters provided, `_all_docs` streams all of a database's documents, returning only the document `_id` and its current `_rev` token.

 ```javascript
 curl "$URL/mydb/_all_docs"